TheCakeIsNaOH/choco-remixer/README.md

 ## Todo

-- Move more packages to no custom function, use generic function
+- Move more packages to no custom function, use generic functions
 - Add capability to directly specify from xml
 - Checksum downloads
 - Better verbose support
 - Better error checking and handling